 Their idea is to reprogramme a type of immune cell in tumours called macrophages, so that instead of helping the cancer to grow back after treatment, they will instead fight cancer regrowth.
-A specific type of macrophage, which expresses a protein called CD206 on their surface stimulate the growth of blood vessels in tumours and tumour relapse after treatment.
+A specific type of macrophage, which expresses a protein called CD206 on their surface, stimulate blood vessel growth in tumours and relapse after treatment.
 These cells also help cancer cells to escape into the bloodstream.
-Professor Lewis’s group has found that these cells are present in human prostate cancers both before and after treatments like chemotherapy or radiation, and they suspect that they may be an important reason why these treatments don’t ‘cure’ high risk localised prostate cancers, so that surgery is still needed.
+Professor Lewis’s group has found that these cells are present in human prostate cancers both before and after treatments like chemotherapy or radiation, and they suspect that they may be an important reason why these treatments don’t ‘cure’ high risk localised prostate cancers.

 The researchers believe that this might be enough to prevent tumour regrowth after primary treatment.
-They will check whether this is the case in mouse models of prostate cancer.
-If they find that they can indeed use such ‘designer’ liposomes to help macrophages prevent cancer regrowth in mice, they will apply for further funding to start a clinical trial of this system in men with high risk localised prostate cancer.
+They will check whether this is the case in mice.
+If they find that they can indeed use such ‘designer’ liposomes to help macrophages prevent cancer regrowth in mice, they will apply for further funding to start a clinical trial of this system in men with high-risk localised prostate cancer.

 Reference - RIA16-ST2-022

 Researcher - Professor Claire Lewis and Dr Janet Brown